tariqelb/BGP/README.md

 To understand how OSPF routing protocol you can make your own research or visit resourse pdf i provide.

-I already setting OSPF basic configuration , chek ospf.conf on p1 folder After deleting static routes lets check our configuration from router console On console type those commands:
+I already setting OSPF basic configuration , check ospf.conf on p1 folder After deleting static routes lets check our configuration from router console On console type those commands: